 A collaborative Midlands approach to shaping national policy

-The White Paper will be a highly significant document, helping to shape and inform national policy and investment decisions, and emphasising the significance of the Midlands to the UK’s transition to a secure, low-carbon energy system.
-It will also highlight the achievement of related national policy priorities, such as economic growth, net zero and levelling up.
+- The significance of the Midlands to the UK’s transition to a secure, low carbon energy system, and the achievement of related national policy priorities, particularly economic growth, net zero and levelling up.

-- The scope, nature and scale of opportunities across the Midlands to support the energy transition and UK energy security.
+- The specific scope, nature and scale of the opportunities in the Midlands to support the energy transition and UK energy security.

 The development of the White Paper will be led by a pan-regional Midlands Engine Energy Security Taskforce.
 This will comprise industry leaders, leading experts and senior representatives from local government, all geared towards ensuring that evidence, policy proposals and the suggested routemap are given a robust regional focus.

 It will be chaired by cross bench peer The Lord Daniel Ravensdale and the Midlands Engine Green Growth Board, chaired by Professor Martin Freer, will maintain oversight of the White Paper’s development and deployment.